 The Code recommends the Board to undertake an assessment of its independent directors.
-In line with the recommendation, the Board's standards for determining the independence of a director are set in the Board Charter where the Board shall conduct an annual self evaluation.
+In line with the recommendation, the Board's standards for determining the independence of a director are set in the Board Charter where the Board shall conduct an annual self-evaluation.
 The Board Charter has also included the membership and term for the independent director as recommended.

 The Board is committed in undertaking the assessment of its independent director annually based on the standards determined by the Nominating Committee.
-The Nominating Committee has reviewed such standards at least annually and recommends any appropriate changes committed in ensuring that there is no undue risk involved.
+The Nominating Committee has reviewed such standards at least annually and recommends any appropriate changes to the Board for consideration.
+All Independent directors dealt with in accordance with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.

+committed in ensuring that there is no undue risk involved.
 All related party transactions are disclosed and strictly dealt with in accordance with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.